tsipkens/atems/README.md

 The result, `imgs_binary`, is either a single binary image (if one image is given as an input) or a cell array of image binaries (if multiple images are given as an input), with `1` if a pixel is considered part of the aggregate and `0` if it is not.
 Other approaches are also available and are discussed in [Section 2](#2-aggregate-segmentation-package-agg) below.

-Having segmented the image, aggregate characteristics can be determined by passing this binary image to the `tools.analyze_binary` function, e.g.:
+Having segmented the image, aggregate characteristics can be determined by passing this binary image to the `tools.analyze_binary(...)` function, e.g.:

 ```Matlab
 Aggs = agg.analyze_binary(...